-For instance, most people that buy amplifiers for personal use, plug an instrument in it.
+For instance, most people that buy amplifiers for personal use and plug an instrument into them.
 Without an amplifier, few in the audience can hear the guitar.
 The amplifier takes the input and gives it enough gain so it can even be split into two or more output devices.

 How Amplifiers Damage Speakers